What is one of your favorite quotes?

 My ideas come from a phenomenon I call the transient tornado of tales.
-Blessed with a phenomenal memory, my brain has stored a lot of visual and auditory data, which enhances my prose.
-At random, the tornado whirls through my mind unconsciously, combining elements from my imagination and memory, both past and present, together in the chaotic whirlwind.
+Blessed with a phenomenal memory, my brain has stored up a lot of visual and auditory data, which enhances my prose.
+At random, the tornado whirls unconsciously through my mind unconsciously, combining elements from my imagination and memory, both past and present, together in the chaotic whirlwind.
 From out of this swirling chaos, an original tale is generated as the tornado spews different parts of the story out of the top of the cyclone to an empty "canvas," creating a randomly organized setting and chronological series of events--a novel idea....

 What is your writing process?